MicroStrategy/rest-api-docs/docs/common-workflows/manage-security-filter-objects/modify-a-security-filters-member.md

 ---
-title: Workflow Sample - Modify a Security Filter's Member
+title: Workflow sample - Modify a security filter's member
-sidebar_label: Modify a Security Filter's Member
+sidebar_label: Modify a security filter's member
 description: This workflow sample demonstrates how to modify the users and user groups that a specified security filter is applied to.
 ---